Klipper3d/klipper/docs/G-Codes.md

 - `PROBE [PROBE_SPEED=<mm/s>] [LIFT_SPEED=<mm/s>] [SAMPLES=<count>]
   [SAMPLE_RETRACT_DIST=<mm>] [SAMPLES_TOLERANCE=<mm>]
   [SAMPLES_TOLERANCE_RETRIES=<count>]
-  [SAMPLES_RESULT=median|average]`: Move the nozzle downwards until the probe triggers.
-If any of the optional parameters are provided they override their equivalent setting in the
+  [SAMPLES_RESULT=median|average]
-  [probe config section](Config_Reference.md#probe).
+  [REPORT_PROBE_POSITION=0|1]`: Move the nozzle downwards until the probe triggers. `REPORT_PROBE_POSITION=1` will cause the command to report the probe position instead of toolhead position at trigger (according to probe offsets).
+If any of other the optional parameters are provided they override their equivalent setting in the [probe config section](Config_Reference.md#probe).
 - `QUERY_PROBE`: Report the current status of the probe ("triggered" or "open").